isaacs/rimraf/README.md

 * `tmp`: Temp folder to use to place files and folders for the Windows implementation.
 Must be on the same physical device as the path being deleted.
 Defaults to `dirname(f)`.
+* `preserveRoot`: If set to boolean `false`, then allow the recursive removal of the root directory.
+Otherwise, this is not allowed.

 Any other options are provided to the native Node.js `fs.rm` implementation when that is used.